Academic-Labbook/alp/README.md

 The XML-RPC is disabled by ALP, since this is an old scheme which is entirely superceded in functionality by the REST API.

-Post trackbacks are disabled, since these are usually only useful for commercial sites.
+Settings are provided to disable post trackbacks and social media embed blocks, since these are usually only useful for commercial sites.

 When used on a network, extra media (MIME) types can be specified in addition to the core WordPress ones, to allow your users to upload special files without triggering securty errors.